amanica/GenieFrameworkExample/README.md

 ## Introduction

-Some examples of GenieFramework usage that took me a while to figure out
+Some examples of GenieFramework usage that took me a while to figure out.

 ## Setup